apache/geode-native/examples/dotnet/classaskey/README.md

     $ startserver.ps1
     ```

 1. Execute `Debug\dotnet-classaskey.exe`.
-Expect the following output:
+Expect output similar to below.
+Since the keys are generated using random numbers, your output will differ.

     ```console
     Registering for data serialization